v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 What does "agentic coding harness" mean, concretely?+

-subctl is a basic orchestrator — bash, Bun, tmux, launchd — that drives the Claude Code and Codex CLIs you already have installed.
-The master daemon spawns parallel coding agents in tmux on the healthiest of your subscriptions, supervises them with a 3-min watchdog and an NVR-style camera grid, gates its own claims with a runtime verifier, remembers things across /clear via three tiers of memory, and reaches you on dashboard chat, Telegram, or CLI.
+subctl is a master daemon — bash, Bun, tmux, launchd — that drives the Claude Code and Codex CLIs you already have installed.
+It spawns parallel worker teams in tmux on the healthiest of your subscription accounts, supervises them with a team-staleness watchdog (30 min cadence, 15 min threshold) and an NVR-style camera grid, gates its own claims with a runtime verifier, remembers things across /clear via tiered memory, and reaches you on dashboard chat, Telegram, CLI, or any MCP client.
 No API tokens, no SaaS.
-The 1.x multi-account dispatch substrate is still in there — v2.x just adds the persistent coding harness on top.
+The v1.x multi-account dispatch substrate is still in there — v2.x just adds the persistent coding harness on top.

 Where does the master run?
 Cloud or local?+